top of page

 or I’ve been wrong all along.”

 Intolerance leads to overconfidence.
-Overconfidence is emotional protection for having believed in an explanation for an extended period of time.
+Overconfidence is emotional protection for believing in an explanation for an extended period.
 Psychological distress promotes simplicity, which over time promotes overconfidence in the accepted explanation and intolerance toward other explanations.

 "Complete faithfulness to a dogma is an anathema to humor."